ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 - You have a Kubernetes or OpenShift cluster on which you can deploy an application
 - You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and configured to talk to your cluster.
 - Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
 - You have completed the [Consumer Complaint Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, and have saved the custom trained model named `ensemble_model` to the COS bucket associated with the project.
 The tutorial uses this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb).

-**Tip**:
-- [Podman](https://podman.io/getting-started/installation) provides a Docker-compatible command line front end.
-Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.

 ## Steps